-The Canada Millennium Scholarship Foundation's national in-course awards program will provide a minimum of a \$4,000 scholarship to a student at NSAC who has either completed one year of a technical program or two years of a degree program.
-Selection criteria will include academic achievement, leadership, and commitment to community service.
+The Canada Millennium Scholarship Foundation's national in-course awards program will provide a minimum of a \$4,000 scholarship to a student at NSAC who has completed either one year of a technical program or two years of a degree program.
+To be eligible, students must be Canadian citizens or permanent residents enrolled full-time and pursuing a first degree or diploma, with at least a 77% cumulative average.
+Students applying after their first year may not have received more than \$3,500 to date in scholarships based solely on merit; and students applying after their second year may not have received more than \$3,500 in scholarship money based solely on merit in any one year with a total of no more than \$5,000 to date.
+Selection criteria will include leadership and demonstrated capacity to motivate others, commitment to serving and improving the student's community, innovation and talent for implementing new ideas, and academic achievement.
 The student selected from NSAC will also be considered for renewable awards of \$4,000 and \$5,000 on a national basis.
-See the website or the NSAC Awards Office for further details.
-Application deadline is June 15.
+See the NSAC Awards Office for further details.
+The application deadline is June 15. www.millenniumscholarships.ca

-www.millenniumscholarships.ca